kaiachain/kaia-docs/docs/misc/glossary.md

 ### proposer

 A role assigned to a consensus node (CN) in each round of block creation.
 The proposer is randomly but deterministically selected to create the next block.
-The probability of a CN being enlisted as the proposer is determined by the amount of Kaia tokens, or KLAY, that the CN stakes.
+The probability of a CN being enlisted as the proposer is determined by the amount of Kaia tokens, or KAIA, that the CN stakes.

 ### proxy node (PN)